Dennis Miller: Early life

+College and odd jobs

 At Point Park University Miller became a member of Sigma Tau Gamma fraternity.
 Miller likened his social status at this period as being lower than Booger of Revenge of the Nerds.
 Miller majored in journalism.
 In the fall of his senior year at the university, he began writing for the South Hills Record, mixing humor into his sports reporting.
 When the paper changed its payment structure to pay around an eighth of a penny per column inch, he quit.
 He graduated from Point Park in 1976 with a degree in journalism.
 He later reflected, "I'm just not that interested in other people's business and that's a tragic flaw in a journalist."

-Career

 After college Miller moved through several occupations, including a clerk at Giant Eagle deli, a janitor, a delivery man for a florist, and an ice cream scooper at the Village Dairy.
-Reflecting on his pre-comedy job history in a later discussion with Tom Snyder, he recalled leaving college and attending a real estate seminar at a "bad hotel," which consisted of a five-hour lecture without bathroom breaks.
-Near the end of the lecture, he was told that he would only be paid by commission, which made Miller say "I'm in Hell, I don't even know what I am going to do for a living here.
-I'm a nut case."
-Miller then worked as a delivery man for what he describes as "an all-gay florist."
-Leaving that job, he worked as an ice cream scooper.
-Miller recalled that he was twenty-one—five years out of high school and wearing a paper hat while working alongside teens excited about getting their driver's licenses.
-A spur to quit the ice cream scooping job was when the prettiest girl he had attended high school with came in and he was the one who had to take her order, which filled him with embarrassment.
+As an ice-cream scooper, Miller recalled that he was twenty-one, five years out of high school, and wearing a paper hat while working alongside teenagers.
+A spur to quit the ice cream scooping job was when he took the order of the prettiest girl from his high school, which filled him with embarrassment.
 Miller later said that at the time he feared that if he stayed in such jobs, his life would become a Franz Kafka novella, and it stiffened his resolve to start pursuing a comedy career.

 Leaving the ice cream parlor Miller joined the staff at Point Park's Recreation Room, where he was in charge of the bowling alley, video games, and running the air-hockey league.
-Air-hockey regulars nicknamed him "Clarence" after NHL Commissioner Clarence Campbell, or called him "Commish."
-When Miller's brother Jimmy was around, they referred to him as "Commush".
 A patron from that time recalled that Miller sat on pool tables telling jokes and honing his comedy to those in the rec room, which was the only place the commuters gathered.
 Miller and the other patrons closely followed the NFL at the time as it was the "era of the Super Steelers".